xMedox/NeonEngine/README.md

 - Added the enable profiling option
 - You now have to change the options through methods
 - Most options are now booleans
+- Added the setPos and setSize methods in the Window class

 ## Features needed for 1.0.0: